 A re-brand that breaks with the norm

-We at Crate47 have a real passion for cars and so we were very excited to be working with the Golding Barn Group.
-They wanted a complete re-brand and image makeover for a garage wishing to promote their expertise in heritage and prestige cars.
+We at Crate47 have a real passion for cars and were very excited to work on the car garage branding for Golding Barn Group.
+They wanted a complete rebrand and image makeover for a garage wishing to promote their expertise in heritage and prestige cars.
 This required a complete break from the usual garage branding that is ubiquitous.
-Crate47 decided to pursue an American bodyshop meets European car club approach; aiming for something that referenced the higher end of the automotive market but with a ‘cool’ edge.
+Crate47 decided to pursue an American body shop meets European car club approach; aiming for something that referenced the higher end of the automotive market but with a ‘cool’ edge.

 Making a marque

 Central to the brand is the logo in the form of a crest which is associated with prestige cars (having been used by several famous brands) and therefore appealing to the kind of drivers they wanted to attract.
 At the same time, not wishing to alienate existing customers, the logo incorporates the initialism GBG which many people use when referring to the garage.
 As well as the main Group logo there are four permutations – one for each of their main areas of business: Garage, Bodyshop, Car Sales and Porsche.